sitraka-/designing-for-greater-evil/Introduction.md

 </section>

 <section data-state=h1>
-<span class="quotes">Working in teams create a helmet for the “greater evil” within the Earthsuits context.<br /><br />By focusing on an “evil” angle—exploiting, harming, or subverting typical solutions—you will confront ethical questions head-on.
+<span class="quotes">Working in teams create a helmet for the “greater evil” within the Earthsuits context, using the prompts that were given to you at launch.<br /><br />By focusing on an “evil” angle—exploiting, harming, or subverting typical solutions—you will confront ethical questions head-on.
 At the end of the day, teams will have to pitch their concepts “Dragons’ Den” style to a panel.</span>
 </section>

 <section data-background-image="assets/imgs/ros.jpg" data-state=ros>